Daniel Sturridge: Style of play

-Outside of football

 Personal life

-Sturridge is the son of former footballer Mike Sturridge, and the nephew of former footballers Dean and Simon Sturridge.
-Sturridge used to support Derby County when he was younger because his uncle, Dean, played for them.
-But once Dean left, Sturridge switched his allegiance to Arsenal.
+Sturridge was raised in Birmingham but when signed by Manchester City the family moved to Congleton where he attended Congleton High School.

 Sturridge is a Christian.
 After winning the Premier League Player of the Month award, Sturridge said, "I do all [through] Christ who strengthens me."
 He is actively involved in charity work, often helping young players get involved in football.
 In November 2012, while playing for Chelsea, he presented a cheque for €50,000 on behalf of Hyundai to Street League, a charity dedicated to helping disadvantaged players across Europe get into football.
-In June 2013 he presented a further cheque of £50,000 to Street League, whilst visiting their new centre in Liverpool.
+In June 2013, he presented a further cheque of £50,000 to Street League, whilst visiting their new centre in Liverpool.
 Later that same month, Sturridge opened his charity foundation named after him in Portmore, Jamaica, with its aim to help youngsters there get into sport and entertainment.
 He also owns the Sturr Class Entertainment record company.
-Sturridge is of Jamaican descent, all of his grandparents being Jamaican.

-In 2019, Sturridge's home in Los Angeles was broken into, and his Pomeranian dog, Lucci, was lost.
-On Twitter he offered a reward for the dog's return.
+In 2019, Sturridge's home in Los Angeles was broken into, and his Pomeranian dog, Lucci, was lost, and he offered a reward for the dog's return.
 Shortly after, Foster Washington of Los Angeles claimed to have found the dog and returned him to Sturridge.
-In March 2021 Washington filed suit against Sturridge and on December 22, 2021, was awarded $30,000 in damages.
-In response Sturridge claimed that another person found and returned the dog and was rewarded for doing so.
+In March 2021, Washington filed a suit against Sturridge and was awarded $30,000 in damages on 22 December 2021.
+In response, Sturridge claimed that another person found and returned the dog and was rewarded for doing so.

-Endorsements

-Sturridge has an endorsement deal with sportswear and equipment supplier Nike.
-He wears Nike Hypervenom boots.
-He is an ambassador for BT Sport.
-Sturridge is featured in EA Sports' FIFA video game series, and his signature jig goal celebration appears in FIFA 14.
-Prior to the 2014 FIFA World Cup, Sturridge featured in a series of adverts in the UK promoting fast food restaurant Subway.